tarachandtaak/Dynamic_HRV/README.md

 **Processing Flowchart:**

-           Flowchart illustrates the processing insight in more detail and correspons to the code-stack!
+           Flowchart illustrates the processing insights in more detail and corresponds to the code-stack!

 **Tutorial with Sample Data:**

-            Let's play with the Sample data and analyze D-HRV ...
+            Let's play with one Sample data and analyze D-HRV ...

 **Required Dependensies:**

            Matlab 2017 or Higher
+           Signal processing Toolbox